 Natalie Prosser is a solicitor by background, with fifteen years in government, specialising in public and regulatory law, regulatory operations and governance.
 Her previous roles have included General Counsel at the Gambling Commission, Director of Operations, Vocational and Technical Qualifications and Director of Legal at Ofqual and regulatory and policy lead on the independent Farm Inspection and Regulation Review.

-Natalie started her role as Interim CEO in February 2021.
-The Interim CEO leads all the work of the OEP including work to establish the OEP, develop its strategy and undertake its functions.
+Natalie started her role as Interim CEO in February 2021 and was appointed to the role permanently in April the following year.
+The CEO leads all the work of the OEP including work to establish the OEP, develop its strategy and undertake its functions.

 Julie Hill MBE